root-project/training/BasicCourse/Exercises/PythonInterface/readme.md

 - *find(text, word)*: given two string parameters, a text and a word, it returns true if the word is in the text (hint: convert the text into a list and iterate on it).

 Once the module is finished, either from the Python shell or from a script, invoke the defined functions:
-- Count the number of words in *Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt ut laoreet dolore magna aliquam erat volutpat.*.
+- Count the number of words in *Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt ut laoreet dolore magna aliquam erat volutpat*.
 - Look for the word *magna*.

 You can find the solution ([here](PythonTutorial.py)).